-In between our own globetrotting, our team is hard at work year-round prepping for our events.
-It’s our mission to be as accessible as we can to this incredible community, and we hope that you feel comfortable coming to us with any questions or suggestions, or even just stopping by to say hi (although we’re generally quite busy during our events, so we apologize in advance if we don’t have as much time to chat as we’d like!).
+In between our own globetrotting, the WITS team is hard at work year-round.
+We strive to be accessible, and hope that you feel comfortable coming to us with any questions or suggestions for WITS, or even just stopping by to say hi at a future summit.

 If you’re interested in joining our larger group of volunteers for one of our upcoming events, keep an eye out on social media and in our newsletter for volunteer applications and opportunities.

 Ana Dominguez is a travel blogger and Blogging Coach at The City Sidewalks, based in New York City.
 With her expertise in online marketing, she’s able to help other bloggers, creatives, and entrepreneurs grow their businesses so that they can achieve financial freedom to travel the world on their own terms.
 Find her on Facebook, Instagram, Pinterest, or on her website.

 Ariel has been on the WITS team since before WITS even had a name.
 She’s a queer, multiracial writer, activist, survivor, traveler, consultant, and sometimes-poet based in Brooklyn, New York.
 She is the Program & Creative Director for the Women in Travel Summit and the Deputy Digital Director for Lambda Legal, the largest LGBTQ and HIV civil rights legal organization in the world.
 She has worked, edited, and traveled across the globe.
 You can find her around the web tweeting and writing on survival, queerness, body positivity, and travel – but she most often dreams of running away to Amsterdam (and is frequently a mouse-click away from booking a one-way ticket).
 Find her on Facebook, Instagram, Twitter, or on her website.